 I angled my head at him.
 “Kate’s right.
-I thought you had a terrified and beleaguered staff who did that for you.”
+Don’t you have a terrified and beleaguered staff who do that for you?”

 Richard narrowed his eyes at both of us as he bent to pick up the box.
 “I make deliveries when I’m going for the personal touch.
 You know I need to drum up more business after I was blackballed from the list.”

 The list Richard referred to was the “Best Of” list that came out in Capital Weddings magazine’s January issue.
 Richard Gerard Catering had been on the list every year and had often received the “top vote getter” star beside its name, but this year he had been left off completely.
 Richard had not taken it well.

 Kate leaned over to get a better look at the box in his hands.
 “So you’re giving Valentine’s Day bribes?”

 “Gifts,” he said, smoothing the tag attached to the box.
 “A custom selection of gourmet chocolates from Fleurir.”

 “How many of those do you have in there?”
 Kate asked.

 Richard touched a hand to his dark choppy hair.
 “Enough for every event venue in the city.”
 His eyes darted to me.
 “And Annabelle convinced me to add one for the editor at Capital Weddings.
 I delivered that one yesterday.”

 I stood up with my mug and headed for the kitchen, squeezing his arm as I passed him.
 “I told you the editor was nice.
 Did you get to see Marcie when you dropped it off?”

 Richard nodded.
 “For a moment, and she was perfectly polite.
 At least that horrible Marcus wasn’t anywhere in sight.”